jejacks0n/navigasmic/README.md

 Navigasmic allows you to define navigation in two ways.
 The first is directly in your views (in a partial, or layout for instance), and the second is via a global configuration (similar to how [simple-navigation](https://github.com/andi/simple-navigation) works).

-### View Helper

-The `semantic_navigation` method in Navigasmic provides a single name for defining and rendering navigation.
-You can use this method in your layouts, views, and partials to render navigation structures, and can define these structures in the initializer, or in your views directly.

 ### Defining Navigation in Initializer

     config.semantic_navigation :primary do |n|